ouspg/SoftwareHardwareSec/7.HSMs_and_remote_attestation/README.md

 > 2. Create Owner-class Hierarchy Primary Key of elliptic-curve kind.
 What the seed means in this context and how it affects for key generation?
 Are we using correct hierarchy if we want to generate keys for applications?
 Provide the commands.

-> 3. Create usable key with the help primary key.
+> 3. Create usable key with the help of primary key.
 Load the key into TPM.
 Print the public key in `PEM` format.
 Provide the commands.

 > 4. Let's use the key.
 At first, generate symmetric key for AES encryption.
 Encrypt some string which is longer in bits than the asymmetric key size (256 bits).
 Sign the ciphertext with the ECC keys and verify the integrity.
 Provide the commands.

 > 5. Check the [PCR section](https://github.com/nokia/TPMCourse/blob/master/docs/pcrs.md) and [NVMRAM sealing](https://github.com/nokia/TPMCourse/blob/master/docs/nvram.md#sealing) of the Nokia instructions.
 Create a PCR policy, define NVMRAM section, and write a string there, which is sealed by the policy.
 Do you have any idea, what your policy is about?
 It tells about the state, but what state?
 Provide the commands.

-# Task 2: End-to-end encrypted messenger
+# Task 2: Hardware-secured end-to-end encrypted messenger

 > [!NOTE]
 > You can skip this task and do the final task, if you don't want to do tasks in order.

-# Task 3: Risks and limitations of hardware-based security
+# Task 3: Risks and limitations of hardware-based security and remote attestation

 > As the final task of the course, you need to write an essay.
 The essay should be 1-2 A4 pages long at minimum, or more.
 (400-800 words)